-(9) The RTM optimization may result in resources being shut down consistent with their Bids and operating characteristics provided that: (1) the resource does not need to be on-line to provide Energy, (2) the resource is able to start up within the RTM optimization Time Horizon, (3) the Generating Unit is not providing Regulation or Spinning Reserve, and (4) Generating Units online providing Non-Spinning Reserve may be shut down if they can be brought up within ten (10) minutes as such resources are needed to be online to provide Non-Spinning Reserves; and

-(10) For resources that are both providing Regulation and have submitted Energy Bids for the RTM, Dispatch Instructions will be based on the Regulation Ramp Rate of the resource rather than the Operational Ramp Rate if the Dispatch Operating Point remains within the Regulating Range.
-The Regulating Range will limit the Ramping of Dispatch Instructions issued to resources that are providing Regulation.
+(9) The RTM optimization may result in resources being shut down consistent with their Bids and operating characteristics provided that: (1) the resource does not need to be on-line to provide Energy, (2) the resource is able to start up within the RTM optimization Time Horizon, (3) the Generating Unit is not providing Regulation or Spinning Reserve, and (4) Generating Units online providing Non-Spinning Reserve may be shut down if they can be brought up within ten (10) minutes as such resources are needed to be online to provide Non-Spinning Reserves; (10) For resources that are both providing Regulation and have submitted Energy Bids for the RTM, Dispatch Instructions will be based on the Regulation Ramp Rate of the resource rather than the Operational Ramp Rate if the Dispatch Operating Point remains within the Regulating Range.
+The Regulating Range will limit the Ramping of Dispatch Instructions issued to resources that are providing Regulation;

+(11) For Multi-Stage Generating Resources CAISO will issue Dispatch Instructions by Multi-Stage Generating Resource Resource ID and Configuration ID;

+(12) Through Transition Instructions the CAISO may instruct resources to Transition from one configuration to another over the Time Horizon for the RTM based on submitted Bids, Transition Costs and Minimum Load Costs, as appropriate for Multi-Stage Generating Resource for the configurations involved in the transition, consistent with Multi-Stage Generating Resource transition matrix and operating characteristics of these configurations.
+The RTM optimization may factor in limitations on daily maximum number of transitions between configuration as defined in the transition matrix and their Minimum Up Time and Minimum Down Time as defined at the configuration level.

-34.6 Dispatch Instructions for Generating Units and Participating Load.
+34.6 Dispatch Instructions for Generating Units and Participating Load

 The CAISO may issue Dispatch Instructions covering: